Erastuskanyatta/working-with-the-database/index.md

 ![XAMPP Setup Wizard](img2.png)

 ### .
 Launching Xampp
-When you click next above, Xampp control panel will be displayed on the screen as in the figure below:
+When you click next , Xampp control panel will be displayed on the screen as in the figure below:
 ![XAMPP Setup Wizard](img3.png)
 In the Manage Serves tab make sure that all available services are learning by selecting ``Start``